jgrospe92/pokedex-grid/README.md

 - **Mobile Friendly:** Access the PokeDex on your mobile device for on-the-go Pokémon lookup.

 # Usage
-Using the PokeDex Web Application is easy:
+- Using the PokeGrid Web Application is easy:
+- On the DataGrid page, by default it will display all the pokemon sorted by region.
-On the homepage, you'll see a search bar.
+- On the DataGrid page, you'll see a search bar on the data-grid table.
 Enter the name or ID of the Pokémon you want to look up.
-Hit the "Search" button or press Enter.
-The application will fetch and display detailed information about the Pokémon you requested.
+- The application will fetch and display detailed information about the Pokémon you requested.
-Explore the various details, including its abilities, types, and base stats.
+- Explore the various details, including its abilities, types, and base stats.
-Enjoy learning more about your favorite Pokémon!
+- Enjoy learning more about your favorite Pokémon!

 # Technologies
 - Angular